Syn Lancewood Soprano D Review

 I'm a big fan of wooden whistles.
 That said, I've never kept one.
 I can't say whether I would have kept this one if it was mine (rather than a 3-week tour) but I think the odds are better.
 Why?
 It feels less fragile.
 The wood feels dense and sturdy.
 And, as I said, it has a "play me every day and put me in your pocket" kind of feel to me.
-I can't say precicely why.
+I can't say precisely why.
 Maybe the walls of the whistle are ever-so-slightly thicker than the Thin Weasel.
 Who knows...it's just my impression anyway.

 Volume: This whistle plays medium-loud.
 I think it's louder than my Copeland.
 I don't think it's as loud as the Alba SE.
 The second octave bit louder than the first, but not extremely so.
 I don't think this would be as much of a "blend in with the crowd" whistle, unless it was a larger session.